 Conclusion

-What I wanted to emphasize is the idea that we are existing within a subjective and distorted world of reality and simulation, relying on second-order observation.
-The root cause of descending into the rabbit hole may not be a detachment from reality but rather an attachment to certainty.
+What I wanted to emphasize is the idea that we are existing within a subjective and distorted world of a reality that we can not directly access.
+We are always already in a simulation, relying on second-order observation.
+What I call angry media outlets, many of which take part in spreading misinformation and conspiracy theories, use more and more frequently phrases like literally, this is simply the truth, they all know it, its a fact.
+They fight against ambiguity dragging anything into a culture war such that it has to be defined using one of two perspectives.
+Thus the root cause of descending into the rabbit hole may not be a detachment from reality but rather an attachment to certainty.
 Perhaps Baudrillard is correct in asserting that we are entering a hyperreality that is no longer contradictory and dissolves all illusions, imaginations, and mysteries.
-According to him, we cannot ceanse ourselfs from simulation.
-What we are trying to do is to purge the world of all mysteries, illusions and imaginations.
+According to him, what we are trying to do is to purge the world of all mysteries, illusions and imaginations.
 But certainty exists only in a pure form of simulation.
-In a constructivist sense, we cannot access the absolute true reality (the thing in itself) because it is always already mediated.
+In a constructivist sense, we cannot access the absolute true reality (Kant’s the thing in itself) because it is always already mediated.
 If we cannot accept this fundamental ambiguity of our reality (by which Baudrillard does not mean physical reality but that which is intelligible via signs), we run the risk of constructing the one and only reality, i.e., hegemony.
 Since this realm does not allow contradictions, it tends to integrate everything, including disasters, into it.

 Contradictions form the very foundation of our environment.
 We perceive the reality of nature when it manifests as a non-human force of destruction, such as a natural disaster or a pandemic.
 What occurs is incomprehensible.
 In hyperreality, nature ceases to be a conflicting force and becomes merely an element within the simulation—a floating sign.
 Destruction transforms into a calculated event.
 Repeatedly displaying graphs of death tolls gives us the illusion of control.
 It can be seen as an attempt to reintegrate death (arguably the greatest contradiction of all) into the simulation.
 The negative, along with contradictions, is either integrated or discriminated against.
 Wars, natural disasters, and pandemics metamorphose into a spectacle on the television screen, a tourist attraction for our theme park, and are more disastrous than the disaster, more natural than nature—in short, a perfect simulation that surpasses and supplants reality.